jeffThompson/PhysicalComputing/Week02_LEDs/Code/01-InternalLED.md

 * Where to find the LED
 * That this pin\* should be an output

 > \*A "pin" is a connection to your Feather board and is what we soldered those connectors to!
 Pins can set as either an output (LEDs, motors, etc) or input (buttons, as we'll see next week).
+They can also be digital or analog, something we'll talk more about later too.

 First, we create a variable for our LED using the built-in LED: